hacoo/rtik/README.md

 ## Stand-Alone Demo Installation

+   NOTE -- If you are having trouble building the project, or the IKDemo.sln doesn't load properly, try doing the following:

+    - Delete the Binaries/ and Intermediate/ directories
+    - Delete Plugins/rtik/Binaries and Plugins/rtik/Intermediate
+    - Right click IKDemo.uproject and 'Generate Project Files'
+    - Try building again

+   Unfortunately the build process has been flaky since I turned the project into a plugin.
+I'm working on it!

    RTIK may be run as a stand-alone UE4 project.
 To run, you must download UE 4.16, and MS Visual Studio.
 Steps to run follow:

    - Clone this repo